Simple Ways to Reduce Stress Naturally

 Choose stress-relieving nutrients

-Vitamin B6 helps create serotonin, the “feel good” chemical that quickly gets depleted when you’re stressed.
+Vitamin B6 helps create serotonin, the “feel good” chemical that is quickly depleted when you’re stressed.
 You can increase the amount of B6 in your diet by eating leafy greens, seeds, beans, egg yolks, and fish.

 Potassium and magnesium help relax muscles that tend to get tense when you feel frazzled.
 You can get potassium from whole grains, potatoes, and bananas, while spinach, nuts, beans, and chocolate are good sources of magnesium.
 (If you opt for chocolate, don’t overdo it; sugar counteracts the relaxing qualities of magnesium.)